What is Fear of the Lord?

 The Mystery of Fear

 Fear of the Lord is one of those topics the evil one has been successful at deceiving us with.
 The modern day interpretation of Fear of the Lord is not what any saint teaches.
 Therefore, few today even know what real Fear of the Lord is and from that ignorance, we aren’t even seeking mercy to obtain it.
 Yet, without TRUE Fear of the Lord, we are dead.
 Let me explain.

-To understand Fear of the Lord, we need to know there are many different kinds of “fear” spoken about in the Word and by the saints, and if we don’t know what kind of fear it is they are addressing, we will be greatly confused and possibly follow a wrong path and/or misguide others too, which can result in a misguidance so great like the modern confusion with Fear of the Lord.
+To understand Fear of the Lord, we need to know there are many different kinds of “fear” spoken about in The Word and by the saints, and if we don’t know what kind of fear it is they are addressing, we can be greatly confused and possibly follow a wrong path and/or misguide others too, which can result in a misguidance so great like the modern confusion with Fear of the Lord.

 This, multiple definitions of the same word (homonym), occurs with many words in the Bible, but “fear” is one of the greatly misunderstood ones that is vital to understand and possess for salvation.

 For example: Pope St. John Paul II says we must always have fear on our minds to avoid sin, and St. Padrie Pio says to leave fear and worry behind.

 What!
 Are saints contradicting each other?
 Not at all, if we think they are, we are simply lacking knowledge to understand what kind of fear they are speaking about.

 But not to worry, God willing, after you read this article, you will understand the mystery behind “fear” and know just how important it really is.

 “Do not be wise in your own eyes, fear the Lord and turn away from evil” (Proverbs 3:7).